-Short-stay visa (Type "C"): issued for one, two or several visits.
+Short-stay visa (Type "C") This visa is issued for one, two or several visits.
 Its period of validity varies.
 It allows stays which do not exceed three months over a six-month period.

-- Transit visa (Type "B"): issued to persons who must transit through the territory of one or more Schengen States before continuing their journey to a third country.
+Transit visa (Type "B") This visa is issued to persons who must transit through the territory of one or more Schengen States before continuing their journey to a third country.
 This visa may be issued for one, two or, in exceptional circumstances, several transits.
 The duration of each transit must not exceed five days.

-- Airport transit visas (Type "A"): required for nationals of certain third countries who are flying to another third country but need to make a transfer in an airport of a Schengen State.
+Airport transit visas (Type "A") This visa is required for nationals of certain third countries who are flying to another third country but need to make a transfer in an airport of a Schengen State.

-Non-EU member states use the same categories of visas.
+You will find that non member states use the same three categories of visas.

 3. Where can I get a Schengen Visa?

-4. How do I apply for a Schengen Visa?
+4. What do I need in order to apply for a Schengen Visa?